Are you planning a trip to Lithuania’s coast and are interested in finding all of the best things to do in Klaipeda?

 Though quite small in size, there are a surprising amount of things to do in Klaipeda and we would recommend spending, at the very least, one full day exploring the city.
-Ideally, spending three nights in Klaipeda would give you enough time to really get a feel for the town while also allowing you to spend one day on the beautiful Curonian Spit.
+Ideally, spending two or three nights in Klaipeda would give you enough time to really get a feel for the town while also allowing you to spend one day on the beautiful Curonian Spit.

-The Old Town in Klaipeda is incredibly quaint and compact and, due to the fact that the streets are on a grid system, incredibly easy to navigate.
+The Old Town in Klaipeda is incredibly quaint and compact and, due to the fact that the streets are on a grid system, refreshingly easy to navigate.
 Take an hour or two to wander through the cobbled streets and admire the beautiful architecture while learning about the fascinating history of the city.

 Throughout most of its history, Klaipeda was part of the Kingdom of Prussia, and the city was called Memel.
 Under Prussian rule, the city became a prosperous port due to its northern location, connections, and the fact that it is ice-free.
 You will find evidence of the German influence scattered about the Old Town.

 It wasn’t until the end of the First World War that Klaipeda became a part of a newly independent Lithuania and adopted its current name.
 However, like the rest of the country, Klaipeda was also subject to both Nazi and Soviet occupation until secession from the union in 1990.

 There is no denying that exploring the lovely Old Town is one of the top things to do in Klaipeda.

 Located in the north part of the city, the Sculpture Park is one of the top destinations for Klaipeda sightseeing.
 The area where the park is located was once a cemetery but in 1977, it was turned into an art exhibition by the Soviet government.
 Residents were given the opportunity to rebury their loved ones in another cemetery in Klaipeda, though not all did.